esidarapp/car-sharing-app/README.md

 ```

 ### Entity Relationships
-Here's a diagram representing the relationships between the entities in the Bookshop API:
+Here's a diagram representing the relationships between the entities in the Car Sharing API:
 ![Entity Relationships Diagram](architecture.png)